TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

     #. **ObjL**: Length of Object part.
     #. **OutL**: Length of Outgoing part.
 If no outgoing part NaN is given.
     #. **TotS**: Average step of full path.
-    #. **TotStdS**: Standard deviation of TotS.
+    #. **TotStdS**: Standard deviation of **TotS**.
     #. **InpS**: Average step of Incoming part.
 If no incoming part NaN is given.
-    #. **InpStdS**: Standard deviation of InpS.
+    #. **InpStdS**: Standard deviation of **InpS**.
     #. **ObjS**: Average step of Object part.
-    #. **ObjStdS**: Standard deviation of ObjS.
+    #. **ObjStdS**: Standard deviation of **ObjS**.
     #. **OutS**: Average step of Outgoing part.
 If no outgoing part NaN is given.
-    #. **OutStdS**: Standard deviation of OutS.
+    #. **OutStdS**: Standard deviation of **OutS**.
     #. **CType**: Cluster type of separate path.

 Separate path ID
 ################

-Separate Path IDs are composed of two numbers separated by colon.
-First number is the residue number.
-Second number is consecutive number of the separate path made by the residue.
+Separate Path IDs are composed of three numbers separated by colon.
+First number is the layer number, if no :ref:`sandwich <sandwich_option>` option is used it is set to ``0``.
+The second number is residue number.
+Third number is consecutive number of the separate path made by the residue.
 Numeration starts with 0.

-Cluster Type of separate path
-#############################

-Each separate path has two ends: beginning and end.
-Both of them either belong to one of the clusters of inlets, or are among outliers, or are inside the scope.
-If an end belongs to one of the clusters (including outliers) it has ID of the cluster.
-If it is inside the scope it has special ID of ``N``.
-Cluster type is an ID composed of IDs of both ends of separate path separated by colon charter.

 Frames dependent analysis
 """""""""""""""""""""""""

 In addition to general summary Aqua-Duct calculates frames dependent parameters.
 Two types of values are calculated: number of traced paths, and *Object* and *Scope* sizes.
-Results are saved in the additional CSV file.
+Results are saved in the additional CSV file or are printed on the screen.

 Number of traced paths
 ######################

-For each frame number of traced paths are calculated for following categories:
+For each frame, numbers of traced paths are calculated for following categories:

 #.
 Name of traced molecules - ``amol`` is used for all possible names.
 #.
 Paths types (``object`` for standard paths and ``passing`` for passing paths) - ``apaths`` is used for all possible paths types.
 #.
 Clusters and cluster types - ``aclusts`` is used for all possible clusters and ``actypes`` is used for all possible cluster types.
 #.
 Part of paths.
 Possible values are: ``walk``, ``in``, ``object``, ``out``, and ``in_out``.
 Where ``walk`` corresponds to any part of path and in case of passing paths only this category is used; ``in``, ``object``, and ``out`` correspond to incoming, object, and outgoing parts; ``in_out`` corresponds to sum of incoming and outgoing parts.

-All the above listed categories are combined what results in big number of different categories.
+All the above listed categories are combined together, and the final number of calculated categories may be quit big.

 Size of *Object* and *Scope*
 ############################